 What the experts say

-- People don’t buy music anymore, they just consume it or download it illegally.
+- People don’t buy music anymore, they just consume, stream, or download it illegally.

 - The internet is the cause of the music industry’s problems, because with it came piracy.

-- Forget about record sales – if you want to earn money as an artist nowadays, then this will only be possible with live performances (ticket sales).
+- Forget about record sales – if you want to make money as an artist nowadays, then this will only be possible with live performances.

 - Follow the trends – if you want to become successful, then you’ll have to see what’s popular.